RickIsGone/hangman-like-game-in-python/README.md

-install pygame and pillow to run
+install random_worlds, pygame and pillow to run